 With four databases, we could perform six comparisons of NCS values.
 Additionally, we can either look at all publications at once or at each university separately.
-As statistical key figures to assess the similarity between two databases, we use two kinds of correlation coefficients that had already been used in the case study by Scheidsteger, et al. (2018): i) Spearman's rank correlation coefficient r_s (applicable to monotonous relations), and ii) Lin's concordance correlation coefficient r_s (Lin, 1989, 2000; Liu, 2016) which measures the degree of agreement (with confidence interval).
+As statistical key figures to assess the similarity between two databases, we use two kinds of correlation coefficients that had already been used in the case study by Scheidsteger, et al. (2018): i) Spearman's rank correlation coefficient $r_s$ (applicable to monotonous relations), and ii) Lin's concordance correlation coefficient $r_ccc$ (Lin, 1989, 2000; Liu, 2016), which measures the degree of agreement (with confidence interval).
+Measures of agreement are needed because even with high correlations agreements can be low.
 Additionally, we use as an aggregated indicator the mean normalized citation score MNCS (Waltman, et al., 2011), defined as the average over the NCS values of a whole research unit., e.g., a whole university.
+Although the MNCS is widely used in research evaluation, it is criticized because it is size-independent and susceptible to outliers.